Microsoft blames economic woes for missing profit targets - KTVZ

 It posted revenue of $51.9 billion in the April-June period, up 12% from last year.
 Analysts had been looking for revenue of $52.94 billion, according to FactSet.

-The company blamed a number of “evolving macroeconomic conditions and other unforeseen items” for affecting its financial performance, including production shutdowns in China, a deteriorating personal computer market and the war in Ukraine that led Microsoft to scale down its operations in Russia.
+The company blamed a number of “evolving macroeconomic conditions and other unforeseen items” for affecting its financial performance, including pandemic-related production shutdowns in China, a deteriorating personal computer market, lowered spending on advertisements and the war in Ukraine, which led Microsoft to scale down its operations in Russia.

 The company had already lowered its profit and sales estimates in early June based on what it described as “unfavorable” changes in the foreign exchange rate as the U.S. dollar surged.

-A tough season for computer sales — blamed on supply chain disruptions and geopolitical instability — is also putting pressure on Microsoft’s personal computing business, which relies on licensing revenue from PC manufacturers who install its Windows operating system on their products.
+A tough season for computer sales — blamed on supply chain disruptions and geopolitical instability — put pressure on Microsoft’s personal computing business, which relies on licensing revenue from PC manufacturers who install its Windows operating system on their products.

 Microsoft is currently aiming to close on a $68.7 billion purchase of video game company Activision Blizzard, in what could be the largest-ever tech industry acquisition.
 The deal, announced in January, awaits approval from antitrust authorities in the U.S. and the United Kingdom.